aelliott1485/aelliott1485.github.io/autocomments.so.md

 ###[Q] flagged for migration
 I've flagged for migration to CR per [_this meta post_](https://meta.stackoverflow.com/q/266749/1575353)

+###[Q] OP asking about complexity only - not on-topic
+if the OP isn't interested in feedback about any or all facets of the code then it wouldn't really be [on-topic](https://codereview.stackexchange.com/help/on-topic) for CR.
+Please refer to [this meta answer](https://codereview.meta.stackexchange.com/a/8374/120114) (and its siblings) for more information.

 ###[A] Answers just to say Thanks!
 Please don't add "thanks" as answers.
 Invest some time in the site and you will gain sufficient [privileges](//$SITEURL$/privileges) to upvote answers you like, which is the $SITENAME$ way of saying thank you.